|

 END

-By definition, a Calculated control is not linked to a field: the value assigned by a line's display code is not memorized after scrolling through the lines of the Table field using the vertical scrollbar.
-For example, a "FOR EACH LINE" statement cannot be used to assign or retrieve the value of a calculated column for all the rows of the Table control.
-If the Table control uses an in-memory data source ("Loaded in memory" option checked in the "Content" tab of the control description window), the value in the calculated columns will not be lost at runtime.
-Retrieving the content of a row, column or cell Important The content of a row in a Table control based on a data file can be retrieved: - by retrieving the entire row.
+By definition, a Calculated control is not linked to a field: the value assigned by a line's display code is not memorized after dequeueing the Table control lines via the vertical scrollbar.
+For example, the "FOR ALL ROWS" instruction will not assign or retrieve the value of a calculated column from all Table control rows.
+If the Table control is a Table control linked to a data file but "Loaded in memory" (option "Loaded in memory" checked in the "Contents" tab of the control description window), the calculated columns will be memorized when the Table control is run.
+Retrieving the content of a row, column or cell Important The contents of a line in a Table control linked to a data file can be retrieved: - by retrieving the entire row.

 - cell by cell.